Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

 1. Building your blockchain.

-Blockchain is a system designed to record information in a way that makes it difficult or impossible to change, hack, or cheat the system.
+Blockchain is designed to record information that makes it difficult or impossible to change, hack, or cheat the system.

-A blockchain is a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
+A blockchain is a digital ledger of duplicated transactions distributed across the entire network of computer systems on the blockchain.

-In every blockchain, each block in the chain contains several transactions, and every time a new transaction occurs on the blockchain, a record of that transaction is added to every participant’s ledger.
+In every blockchain, each block in the chain contains several transactions.
+Every time a new transaction occurs on the blockchain, a record of that transaction is added to every participant’s ledger.

 The decentralised database managed by multiple participants is known as Distributed Ledger Technology (DLT).

-Building your blockchain means that you intend to build your cryptocurrency from scratch.
+Building your blockchain means that you intend to develop your cryptocurrency from scratch.

-Building a blockchain requires coding and technical skills on every level, which makes it a huge and challenging project, to begin with.
+Building a blockchain requires coding and technical skills on every level, making it a vast and challenging project.

 To begin building a blockchain, there are various things that you need to set in place before work begins up to completion.